Ben Noll

-Benjamin Richard "Ben" Noll (born November 14, 1981) is a former American football guard in the National Football League for the Dallas Cowboys, St. Louis Rams and Detroit Lions.
+Benjamin Richard Noll (born November 14, 1981) is an American former professional football guard in the National Football League (NFL) for the Dallas Cowboys, St. Louis Rams and Detroit Lions.
 He played college football at the University of Pennsylvania.

-Early years
+Early life

 Noll attended Saint Louis Priory School in St. Louis, where he played right guard.
 As a junior, he earned All-metro honors.
 As a senior, he helped his team win the state championship, while earning All-league, All-metro and All-state honors.

 He also practiced basketball and was a member of the school's rugby club.

 College career

-Noll accepted a football scholarship from the University of Pennsylvania.
-He also attended the Wharton School of Business.
+Noll played football scholarship for the University of Pennsylvania while an undergraduate studying at the Wharton School of Business.
 As a true freshman, he appeared in 10 games as a backup.
 As a sophomore, he appeared in 10 games.
 As a junior, he started 10 games at right tackle.

 As a senior, he played on an offensive line that featured five seniors (Noll, Chris Clark, Chris Kupchik, Matt Dukes and Michael Powers), helping the team achieve an undefeated season (10-0 overall).
 He finished his college eligibility after playing in 39 out of 40 games (20 starts).

 Professional career

 St. Louis Rams (first stint)

-Noll was signed as an undrafted free agent by the St. Louis Rams after the 2004 NFL Draft on June 18.
+Noll was signed as an undrafted free agent by the St. Louis Rams after the 2004 NFL draft on June 18.
 He was waived on September 5.